A Review of Bayesian Uncertainty Quantification in Deep Probabilistic Image Segmentation: Discussion

 \paragraph{Reliable uncertainty estimates} A distribution-free framework known as Conformal Prediction~(CP) produces prediction sets that guarantee inclusion of the ground truth with a user-specified probability.
 By using an additional calibration set, CP transforms heuristic model confidence scores into rigorous uncertainty estimates.
 This technique is particularly renowned for being model-agnostic, simple, and highly flexible~\citep{angelopoulos2021gentle}.
 Recently, CP has been applied to segmentation tasks~\citep{wieslander2020deep, brunekreef2024kandinsky, mossina2024conformal, wundram2024conformal}, benefiting from these advantages and reflecting the growing interest in the framework for structured prediction.
+However, the validity of conformal prediction requires exchangeable draws for train, calibration, and test data.
+In practical settings test data often comes with distribution shift, which can coverage to fall below the nominal level and predictions can become overconfident.
+Such overconfidence yields prediction sets that are too tight, suppressing deferrals and increasing missed or undersegmented regions which can be especially detrimental in safety-critical tasks.
 We encourage further research to explore novel applications and benchmark CP against existing architectures.

+\paragraph{Generative models} Given the established time-lag in the adoption of SOTA techniques from the broader generative modeling field, there remains a persistent opportunity for research to effectively bridge the gap by translating the latest architectural and methodological improvements from image generation into more performant and robust segmentation solutions.
+For example, DDPMs were initially proposed for general image generation~\citep{ho2020denoising}, but was quickly adopted for stochastic segmentation.
+Furthermore, flow-based models also enjoy many benefits yet to be explored in this field, such as exact likelihood modeling and faster sampling compared to DDPMs~\citep{lipman2022flow}.